Introduction

 Conclusion

 This understanding translates directly into smarter consumption and reduced waste.
-For instance, recognizing that a standard store-bought gallon of milk contains four quarts helps you accurately gauge how many servings you truly have, preventing the common pitfall of letting half-gallons spoil because they were perceived as "smaller" than they are.
+Even so, for instance, recognizing that a standard store-bought gallon of milk contains four quarts helps you accurately gauge how many servings you truly have, preventing the common pitfall of letting half-gallons spoil because they were perceived as "smaller" than they are.
 Similarly, in gardening, knowing that two quarts of potting mix is a finite volume for container plants encourages precise planning, avoiding the purchase of excess soil that might dry out or become contaminated before use.